 Parties may not request a jury setting unless mediation has been attempted and failed or mediation was waived by court order.
 A jury setting will not be given until the jury fee has been paid.
-Unless specially set, civil cases will be back-up settings to criminal case.

 2.15 Jury Charges in Civil Litigation